severalnines/docs/dsl.rst

 * ``CmonDateTime dateTime::toString([format])``
 	Converts the date&time to string.
 The available formats are defined in the "cmon/io.h" header file.
 Here are some examples:

+When the toString() function is called on a CmonDateTime function and a format string is passed as the first argument the CmonDateTime will support all the format specifiers supported by the strftime() standard C library function.
+Please check the documentation of the strftime() for further details.

 .. code-block:: c++